MengXu95/GPDFJSS-MENG/README.md

 - GP with diverse partner selection,
 - GP with cluster-based selection,
 - Pareto set learning GP,
+- LLM-assisted GP with offline and online EvoSpeak,
 - and GP with multi-case fitness evaluation.

 The implementation is built on top of ECJ: